NSF I-Corps Site Program Guidelines

 Proposed business technical ventures should be in either the idea, development, or startup stages and must

 - Physical Sciences

 - Life Sciences

 Accepted teams must commit to attending their cohort’s orientation, two training sessions, meetings with their mentor, a mid-program check-in conference call, and the final Presentation Day.
 Failure to complete these elements of the program may be grounds for disqualification from the University of Rochester NSF I-Corps Site program and forfeiture and/or repayment of any grant awards associated with the program.

 GUIDELINES FOR SUBMISSIONS

-- All application materials must be submitted in-person to Matthew Spielmann at the Ain Center for Entrepreneurship in Carol Simon Hall 1-211 or via e-mail to email@example.com no later than Noon on April 18th for Cohort III.
+- All application materials must be submitted in-person to Matthew Spielmann at the Ain Center for Entrepreneurship in Carol Simon Hall 1-211 or via e-mail to firstname.lastname@example.org no later than Noon on November 13th for Cohort VI.

 - Applicants must submit the following documents in order to be considered:

 - Completed Application